 Murray was married to Mickey, a talent coordinator on The Tonight Show and The Dick Cavett Show, for more than a decade.
 Over the course of their 15-year marriage, Murray would star in some of his most memorable movies.
 Including in Stripes, Tootsie, Ghostbusters, Scrooged, What About Bog, and Groundhog Day.
 The couple would also have two sons: Luke Murray and Homer Murray.

 … And His Second Wife, Jennifer Butler Murray.

-Murray met his second wife Jennifer Butler years before his first marriage, when she was a costume designer on the set of the movie Scrooged in 1988.
-They reconnected after Murray’s divorce, and were married in 1997.
+Murray met his second wife Jennifer Butler years before his first marriage.
+She was a costume designer on the set of the movie Scrooged in 1988.
+They reconnected after Murray’s divorce and were married in 1997.

-But in 2008, Jennifer filed for divorce on some pretty serious grounds, citing Murray’s drug addiction, physical abuse, adultery, and abandonment.
+But in 2008, Jennifer filed for divorce on some pretty serious grounds.
+She cited Murray’s drug addiction, physical abuse, adultery, and abandonment.
 In addition to the divorce, Jennifer requested a restraining order against her husband.
 According to Murray’s now ex-wife, she felt like she had to move her children because of her husband’s addiction to sex, marijuana, and alcohol.